1D vs 2D barcode: Which one is better for your business?

 With this extra capacity, 2D barcodes may also store images, website URLs, language data, and other binary data types.

-1D barcodes, on the other hand, are limited to only alphanumeric information.
+1D barcodes, nevertheless, are limited to only alphanumeric information.
 It can be used as a barcoding system in stocks.

 Ease of Scanning